bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ## Understanding the customer

-Understanding the customer is a fundamental aspect of effective consulting.
-By comprehensively knowing the customer, we can tailor our solutions to meet their needs, ensuring success in our projects.
-This module will guide you through the process of identifying and understanding the customer, exploring their motivations, and leveraging insights to enhance our consulting efforts.
+By comprehensively knowing the customer, you can tailor your solutions to meet the client’s needs.

 ### Determine the target audience type

-Determining the target audience type is crucial for tailoring our approach and recommendations to align with the specific needs and expectations of the end-users.
+Determining the target audience type is crucial for tailoring your approach and recommendations to align with the specific needs and expectations of the end-users.

-- **Identify the audience category:** Begin by clarifying whether the users are B2B (business-to-business), B2C (business-to-consumer), or internal employees.
+**Identify the audience category:** Begin by clarifying whether the users are B2B (business-to-business), B2C (business-to-consumer), or internal employees.
 This categorization will influence the design, functionality, and communication strategies of the product.

 For instance, B2B products often require robust data integration capabilities and may have different user experience priorities compared to B2C products, which might focus more on aesthetics and ease of use.

-- **Understand the interaction dynamics:** Explore how the nature of the audience influences the design and functionality of the product.
+**Understand the interaction dynamics:** Explore how the nature of the audience influences the design and functionality of the product.

 For example, internal employee tools may prioritize efficiency and integration with existing systems, while consumer-facing products might emphasize user engagement and customer support features.
 Understanding these dynamics helps us create solutions that resonate with the end-users’ daily interactions and workflows.

 Tips and techniques: